Reports may not be the most exciting communication format. But they’re important.

 There’s a difference between working and getting things done.

-It can be easy to get caught up in the many minute tasks that you have to work through daily.
-That’s why it can be beneficial to report what you work on in a week, and to reflect on what was successful and what challenges you faced, especially if you work from home.
+That’s why it can be beneficial to ask your employees to report on what they worked on in a week, and to reflect on what was successful and what challenges they faced, especially if your team is working from home.

-A weekly activity report can be as in-depth as you want it to be.
-Realistically, you will probably have similar tasks from week to week.
+The format of a weekly activity report can be simple or in-depth, depending on your needs.
+Realistically, your employees will probably have similar tasks from week to week.

-That’s why it’s useful to organize your tasks into:
+That’s why it’s useful to organize tasks into:

 - Completed Tasks